unik-name/help-unikname/docs/4-key-concepts/what-is-unikname-user-rewarding-system.md

 # What is the Unikname User Rewarding System?

 <p class="focustext">
-Unikname rewards users who want to make internet a safer place thanks to the uns.network blockchain and its UNS token.
+Unikname rewards users who want to make internet a safer place thanks to the unikname.network blockchain and its UNIK token.
 </p>

-**Thanks to UNS Tokens,** Unikname users are encouraged to maximize use of their @unikname to log in to any websites by rewarding them.
+**Thanks to UNIK Tokens,** Unikname users are encouraged to maximize use of their @unikname to log in to any websites by rewarding them.

 Every unikname user who sign-up and login to a website accumulate claimable credits (1).
-These credits are digital tokens called _UNS Tokens_.
-User claim his reward when he wants, and receives UNS tokens (2).
-Partner ecommerce website (eg. woocommerce...) using <brand name="UNC"/> propose special offers to Unikname users holding UNS tokens (3).
-During the payment process users can redeem some of their UNS tokens  for a partner offer (4).
+These credits are digital tokens called _UNIK Tokens_.
+User claim his reward when he wants, and receives UNIK tokens (2).
+Partner ecommerce website (eg. woocommerce...) using <brand name="UNC"/> propose special offers to Unikname users holding UNIK tokens (3).
+During the payment process users can redeem some of their UNIK tokens  for a partner offer (4).

 <img src="./unikname-user-rewarding-system.png" alt="unikname user rewarding system" style="width:640px; height:auto; display:block; margin-left:auto; margin-right:auto;">